bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/5-hull3d/P5-hull3d.md

 ```

-### What and how to turn in
+### Deliverables/What to turn in

 You will receive the assignment on GitHub.
-To submit, simple push your code into your github repository for this assignment.
-Do not turn in any object or executable files.

-Add a README file containing:  a brief, description of the project;  info on the interface, i.e. everything one  needs to  know in order to run your code; a list of known bugs (if any) and when they happen;  a list of the main functions you implemented (); any extra features you implemented.
+Your github repository shoud contain:
+- your code
+- The README file is the landing page for the repository and should contain: (1) a one-sentence description of what the code is doing. and (2) instrutions on how to run it.
+Totally fine to keep it minimal, but anyone shoud be able to run your code after looking at your README.
+- A brief report showcasing your project, containing:
+	- (1) images of your hulls.
+There isn’t a required number of images, include what you consider a representative sample
+	- (2) if your code does not work in all cases, explain.
+	- (3) any extra features you implemented.
+	- (4) Time you spent in: Thinking; Programming; Testing; Documenting; Total.
+	- (5) Brief reflection prompts (you don’t need to address all): how challenging did you find this project? what are some things you learnt by doing this project?
+Is there anything you wish you did differently?
+If you worked with a partner, how did that go?
+Is there anything you would like like to explore further?

-Also: Capture a movie of the screen while you demo your code and upload it to github, either in #general or a a direct message.
-To demo, no voice, just run your code and show what it can do (To capture a movie  on a Mac press `shift+command+5` and then choose the option that says `record selected portion`).
+	- (6) Capture a movie of the screen while you demo your code and upload it to github as demo.mov.
+To demo, no voice, just run your code and show what it can do (To capture a movie on a Mac press shift+command+5 and then choose the option that says record selected portion).